tomstreeter/CrankierKit/README.md

 1. The public web root directory is called `/public_html` on Siteground hosting.
 You may need to adjust this to match whatever convention your hossting provider uses.

 1. Two configuration files are included in `/site/config`.
-	* `config.php` allows the panel to be installed on a remote server and changes the page slug for the panel from `myexample.com/panel` to `myexample.com/knockknock`.
-Seek professional help is that's the slug you want to use.
+	* `config.php` allows the panel to be installed on a remote server.
-	* `config.crankykit.test.php` turns on debugging, but only for hosts that answers to the name `crankykit.test` (spoiler alert, yours probably doesn't).
+	* `config.crankierkit.test.php` turns on debugging, but only for hosts that answers to the name `crankierkit.test` (spoiler alert, yours probably doesn't).
 Make it your own by changing the name to something that works on your development setup.
+    * `config.php` checks to see if an option named `standby` is `true` or `false.` If its value is `true`, the directory `/content/standby/` will be designated the site's home directory.
+If it's either not set or `false,` the `/content/home/` will be the home directory (as is the case regular PlainKit installations).
+This allows you to do things like set your production server to standby while still being able to push new content from the development server.
+The best place to set `standby` to `true` is in your site's version of the `config.crankierkit.test.php` file.
+When initially installed, `standby` is set to `true`.
 1. The `.htaccess` file is located in the public web root directory.
 It's the "stock" Kirby `.htaccess` file with the addition of the directive
 		```
 	Header set Cache-Control "no cache, private"